 The Flag of Malaysia, or Jalur Gemilang, was waved by the representative of Malaysia last 2021 Olympics held in Tokyo, Japan.
 The Olympics has been the talk of the town worldwide.
 During the opening ceremony march, every country’s flagbearer had the opportunity to wave their national flag proudly as representatives of each of their countries, including Malaysia.
 Learn more about flags from other countries here.

-Since you have learned many things about Malaysia and the Malay language, let’s dive deeper into the Malaysian culture and learn more about the Malaysian flag.
-It is the perfect occasion to learn about the flag of Malaysia and its history since the Independence of Malaysia is by the end of this month- August.
+Since you have learned many things about Malaysia and the Malay language, let’s dive deeper into Malaysian culture and learn more about the Malaysian flag.
+It is the perfect occasion to learn about the flag of Malaysia and its history since its Independence of Malaysia is by the end of this month- August.

 The Federation Of Malaya

 Before the country had its flag, each state in Malaya (Malaysia’s previous name) had its own flag; most of these flags are still kept the same until now.

 After World War II in 1946, The Malayan Union came to be when the British decided to put the Malay peninsula under a single government.
 However, the Union (which consisted of the Malay state, the straight settlements of Penang, and Malacca) did not last long due to opposition.
 Thus the Federation of Malaya was born in 1948.

 The Malayan Union had its own flag.
 However, after the Federation of Malaya took over, a flag design competition was held to choose the perfect flag for the Federation in 1947.
 After receiving designs, three designs were presented to the public, and a public poll was held by The Malay Mail for the public to comment on and choose from.
 The third design was chosen out of all the designs sent by 373 participants.